dart-lang/site-www/src/null-safety/migration-guide.md

 #### Applying changes

-When you like all of the changes that the migration tool proposes, click
+When you like all of the changes that the migration tool proposes, click **Apply migration**.
-**Apply migration** to tell the tool to save the migrated code and to update the minimum SDK in your pubspec.
+The migration tool saves the migrated code and updates the minimum SDK constraint, opting the package into null safety.

 The next step is to [statically analyze your code](#step3-analyze).
 If it's valid, then [test your code](#step4-test).